jeetelongname/jeetelongname.github.io/blog-hugo/content/posts/moving-to-wayland1.md

 env -i HOME=/home/jeet sh -l -c env > ~/.config/environment.d/profile.conf
 ```

-I don't even have to do any parsing as its already in the syntax the
+I don't even have to do any parsing as it's already in the syntax the
 `environment.d` expects!
 And that was it!
 Just that one liner and a log out and I can finally use Wayland!
 Its such a simple hack in retrospect.
 All I would need to do now is hook this